-This episode of The Original Torah Pearls is on the Torah portion of Shoftim (Deuteronomy 16:18-21:9).
-As the trio begins this portion focusing on judgment and law, Gordon shares the origin of the Hebrew word for “grace.”
+This episode of The Original Torah Pearls, Shoftim (Deuteronomy 16:18-21:9), begins focusing on judgment and law and Nehemia Gordon shares the origin of the Hebrew word for “grace.”
 Discussions include: Must we always have two or three witnesses?
 Who has the authority today?
 Are we guilty of rejecting Yehovah as King?
 What of the Harry Potter question and how far do we take Deuteronomy 18:9-14?
 Who is the prophet likened unto Moses?
 Was God’s eye sparkling when he accepted Jacob’s pillar—a thing he hates?
 Who now has the authority to judge difficult things?
 What first-century Roman is infamous for mocking an atonement ritual?
 Who’s the original tree-hugger?
 With differing views, the trio debates whether certain cultural practices are abominations and Gordon provides an eyewitness account of Deuteronomy 19:1.
 Showing no fear, the trio concludes by examining the weirdest thing in the Bible.

 Shoftim (Isaiah 51:12-52:12) - Prophet Pearls